razum2um/cljsh/README.md

 In the future you'll start a repl (even without a project), start hacking, compose your `-main` function and *just* have your project in the fs properly saved, ready to be compiled to jar :)

+Note, this is proof of concept for now.
+Everything will change :)

 ## Done

-- `defnc` (define-code) macro allows you preserve fn definition
+- `cljsh.repl/defnc` (define-code) macro allows you preserve fn definition
-- `save` fn dumps the code and updates it properly
+- `cljsh.repl/save` fn dumps the code and updates it properly
+- `cljsh.namespaces/add-requires-from-var` fn to patch fn's namespace with required imports
+- `cljsh.deps/install!` fn to add dependency dynamically and update project dependencies inside the lein's project

 ## Usage